AmirMasnavi/Industrial-Production-Simulator/documentation/USEI04/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As a Product Manager, I want to calculate the execution times taken by each operation.
+As a Product Manager, I want to calculate the execution times taken by each operationTest.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

->Each item undergoes a series of operations (e.g., cutting, drilling) with specific execution times, performed at designated workstations.
+>Each article undergoes a series of operations (e.g., cutting, drilling) with specific execution times, performed at designated workstations.

->The system must be capable of identifying and summing up the execution times for each unique operation across all items in the system.
+>The system must be capable of identifying and summing up the execution times for each unique operationTest across all article in the system.

->Execution time per operation should be provided in a user-friendly format, with each unique operation type listed alongside its cumulative time.
+>Execution time per operationTest should be provided in a user-friendly format, with each unique operationTest type listed alongside its cumulative time.

 **From the client clarifications:**

-> **Question:** The USEI04 states that we should calculate execution times by each operation.
-Does it mean that we should calculate the total time needed for each operation to be concluded?
+> **Question:** The USEI04 states that we should calculate execution times by each operationTest.
+Does it mean that we should calculate the total time needed for each operationTest to be concluded?
 So if 2 operations of the same type like "cutting" was concluded it should be both of the times added to each other
 >
-> **Answer:** It means labour time for an operation type.
+> **Answer:** It means labour time for an operationTest type.

 ### 1.3.
 Acceptance Criteria

-* **AC1**: The system must correctly calculate the cumulative execution time for each unique operation across all items.
+* **AC1**: The system must correctly calculate the cumulative execution time for each unique operationTest across all article.
-* **AC2:** The program must return the total execution time taken by EACH operation.
+* **AC2:** The program must return the total execution time taken by EACH operationTest.

 ### 1.4.
 Found out Dependencies

-* **USEI01**-Successful import and structure of data from articles.csv and workstations.csv .
+* **USEI01**-Successful import and structure of data from article.csv and workstations.csv .
-* **USEI03**-Calculation of total production time for items, as each operation’s time is essential for summing total execution times.
+* **USEI03**-Calculation of total production time for article, as each operationTest’s time is essential for summing total execution times.

 ### 1.5 Input and Output Data